Post-Election Social Solidarity Circles: Building Courageous Community

 • What is beginning to emerge for you?

-Why Social Solidarity Circles Are Important Now
+Why Social Solidarity Circles Matter Now

 Written by Gina Bollus